ccloquet/gists/README.md

-# gists
+# link to the gists

-link to the gists
+Have a look at https://gist.github.com/ccloquet